 This coming year, God will orchestrate the relationships in our lives.
 He will arrange for us to meet those who need our help, friendship and love.

 God has a plan for our schedule this coming year

 After Jesus was born in Bethlehem in Judea, during the time of King Herod, Magi from the east came to Jerusalem and asked, “Where is the one who has been born king of the Jews?
 We saw his star in the east and have come to worship him.

 “In Bethlehem in Judea,” they replied, “for this is what the prophet has written” (Matthew 2:1-2, 5).

 God had some serious logistical problems to work out.
 Mary and Joseph were from Nazareth.
 Bethlehem was a one-donkey town that wasn’t exactly known for its tourist trade.
 Why should Christ be born there?
 August Caesar, not know for his closeness to God (other than thinking he was God) commanded all to return to their ancestral birthplace for a census.
 Augustus had absolute freewill in calling for a census, but God’s providence worked out all the details.

 Amazingly, baby Jesus wasn’t born halfway between Nazareth and Bethlehem.
 Babies rarely arrive on their due dates!
-And riding on a donkey all day would be a certain way to start early labor!
+And walking several days or riding on a donkey could have easily started early labor.
 But God’s timing is always perfect.